klustria/oci-devops-helidon-example/README.md

       ```shell
       {"message":"Hello World!","date":[2023,5,10]}
       ```
-   3. Check that the bucket now contains an object `hello.txt` and has a size of 5 bytes because the greeting word is `Hello`.
+   3. From the OCI Console, go to `Storage` -> `Buckets (under Object Storage & Archive Storage)`, set the Compartment value to `devops-compartment-helidon-demo-<4 char random value>` followed by clicking on the bucket that appears, i.e. `app-bucket-helidon-demo-<4 char random value>`.
+Check that the bucket now contains an object `hello.txt` and has a size of 5 bytes because the greeting word is `Hello`.
 You can also download the object and verify that the content is indeed `Hello`.
    4. Replace `Hello` greeting word with `Hola`:
       ```shell
       curl -X PUT -H "Content-Type: application/json" -d '{"greeting" : "Hola"}' http://$ENDPOINT_IP:8080/greet/greeting